 We want to open doors for the Black and POC community, we want to see more initiatives and internships.
-The Pledge this will help open doors which were once closed.
+The Pledge will help open doors which were once closed.
 Dismantling systemic racism can be done and I truly believe we can create change if we work together.

 The idea behind The Pledge is to place the “sticker” visibly on your website which will lead to a page stating The Pledge.
 The sticker will indicate that you are open to working with all walks of life, Black, Asian and Ethnic Minority individuals throughout.

 It also allows the Black and POC community to see that you are approachable and that you want to work with them.
 This is where we could see a profound impact on diversity.
 Like a beacon of light to say we are open to business from all backgrounds.